MarsiaRochelin/portfolio-project-frontend/README.md

 As a user you should you should see a landing page welcoming you to the app once logged in and/or user created a login and that has a prompt asking if you have any new projects you want to associate with your account

-    If a project is added to the user they'll be redirected to their user/account page where they'll see it added where you would see suggestion of people you could collaborate with based on some criteria relating to the information you shared as a coder and/or the project.
+    If a project is added to the user they'll be redirected to their user/account page where they'll see it added where you would see suggestion of people you could collaborate based on by keywords listed in yours and/or another user project description and technology utilized

     **(MVP)**